storepeter/DualFirmware_Marlin_Klipper/README.md

 	$ make restore

-Now you should have system that works as before, with the difference that it now has a bootloader
+Now we should have system that works as before, with the difference that it now has a bootloader

 ### Configure, and compile Klipper